PaulSHahn2/emacssetup/README.md

 The current setup enables *python-lsp-server*.
-You can edit *custom/setup-python.el* and *custom/setup-editing.el* to change or disable this.
+You can edit *custom/setup-python.el* and *custom/setup-editing.el* to change or disable it.

 Note that the default install of *python-lsp-server* sets it up to use *flake8* by default.

-Further note that the *python-language-server* by Palantir is the deprecated older version of *python-lsp-server*, so don't install it.
+Further note that the *python-language-server* by Palantir is the deprecated older version of *python-lsp-server*, so **don't** install it, this version is more recent.

 ## Native code compilation

-A native compilation feature that I have set up is:
+This setup uses native compilation. in *setup-general.el* you will see:

 ```elisp
 (setq comp-deferred-compilation t)